How to clean Metal Coffee filter

 Are all Filters Dishwasher safe?

 Not all coffee filters are dishwasher-safe.
-While some reusable filters, especially those made of stainless steel or certain types of plastic, can withstand dishwasher cleaning, others may not be designed for it.
-Cloth filters, for example, are typically not dishwasher safe as the harsh detergent and high temperatures can degrade the fabric over time.
+While some reusable filters, such as stainless steel or certain plastics, can handle dishwasher cleaning, others may not.
+Cloth filters, for example, are usually unsuitable, as harsh detergents and high temperatures can damage the fabric and prevent coffee grounds from properly dissolve in water during brewing.

 How do you get Coffee stains out of a Metal filter?